Hamish Duncan

 MRCVS GPCertFelP, Certificate in Feline Practice*

 Emma graduated with a veterinary degree in 2001 from Madrid and has extensive experience working in the UK, almost exclusively in small animal practice.
-Since 2006, Emma’s veterinary role has included a strong bias towards cats: she was responsible for internal referrals of all feline cases at a local practice, and most recently, was clinical director and senior clinician in charge of Internal Medicine and the Feline Department in her own practice in Northern Spain.
+Since 2006, Emma’s veterinary role has included a strong bias towards cats: she was responsible for internal referrals of all feline cases at a local practice, and was clinical director and senior clinician in charge of Internal Medicine and the Feline Department in her own practice in Northern Spain.
 In 2013, after 3 years of intensive study, Emma was awarded a Certificate in Feline Practice from the European School of Postgraduate Veterinary Studies.
 She has been our veterinary Cat Friendly Clinic Advocate since 387 Vets joined the International Society of Feline Medicine’s Cat Friendly Clinic scheme in 2016, the same year Emma joined 387 Vets, and we’re delighted that she takes a significant role in looking after feline patients at The West Midlands Cat Clinic, our same-site cat-only vet facility.

 *What is a veterinary certificate and what is Advanced Practitioner Status?